choria-io/website/docs/content/concepts/large_scale/_index.md

 In a typical Choria environment Puppet is used to provision a uniform Choria infrastructure integrated into the Puppet CA. This does not really work in large enterprises as the environments tend to be in all shapes, sizes and generations.
 There might be Baremetal managed using ancient automation scripts, VMWare systems, OpenStack systems, Kubernetes based container infrastructure and everything in between running in different environments from physical data centers to cloud to PaaS platforms.

-Choria therefore supports a provisioning mode where the process of enrolling a node can be managed on a per-environment basis allowing for:
+Choria therefore supports a provisioning mode where the process of enrolling a node can be managed on a per-environment basis allowing for, this is where we manage the vast differences in environments, platforms, etc.  Once Choria is install we have a unified overlay interface:

  * Custom endpoints for provisioning where needed.
 Optionally programmatically determined via plugins that can be compiled into Choria
  * Fully dynamic generation of configuration based on node metadata and fleet environment